kaligraffy/basiccryptmypi/README.md

 TODO

 In the future I want to:
 - make this work with DNS over TLS or DNS over HTTPS
-- provide a simple firewall script or configure UFW as default
 - re-comment the .env file for the less obvious environment variables
 - use BATS to test the script
 - make initramfs wifi, ssh and dropbear work together